-1.4.1.
+- 1.4.1.
 Human team members are encouraged to perform with their virtual and real robots.
 They will be considered as 'props.'
-There is no penalty for humans not performing with their robots.

-1.4.2.
-The only physical contact humans can have with their real robots are:

-- to start the real robot(s).

-- the physical contact is a part of the performance (This has to be discussed with and approved by the judges PRIOR to the performance).
+There is no penalty for humans not performing with their robots. - 1.4.2.
+The only physical contact humans can have with their real robots are: - to start the real robot(s) at the beginning of a performance. - the physical contact is a part of the performance (This has to be discussed with and approved by the judges PRIOR to the performance).